iuridiniz/drg-play/README.rst

   * You can get it from http://code.google.com/p/drg2sbg/

-* sbagen - It transform .sba file into .raw file
+* sbagen - It transform .sbg file into .raw file

   * You can get it from: http://uazu.net/sbagen/